leaherb/GoFish/README.md

 # GoFish

-Use Python to search Gapminder.org datasets for possible features of interest:

-1. feature pairs with a moderate to strong Pearson's correlation coefficient
+Use Python to search Gapminder.org datasets for features with a moderate-to-strong Pearson's correlation coefficient
-2. additional filters TBD

-A possible improvement to this project is to incorporate or compare to machine learning techniques.

 <img src="docs/GoFishPlot.png" alt="GoFish correlation plot" width="300px" height="auto">

 ## Motivation

-Gapminder.org offers a large number 'global facts' datasets, available for download (https://www.gapminder.org/data/).
-Most of these datasets include feature calculations for each country for a range of years.
-For example: the population of each country starting in 1800 and forecasted through to 2100.
+Gapminder.org offers a wide variety of 'global fact' datasets, available for download (https://www.gapminder.org/data/).
+Most datasets include feature statistics for each country over a range of years.
+For example: 'population_total' lists the annual population count of each country starting in 1800 and forecasted through to 2100.

-As a Data Analyst looking for correlations between any number of datasets.
-In order to narrow the scope of my data exploration, I wanted to simply pile a bunch of CSV files together then programmatically create a Pearson correlation coefficients report on all feature pairs.
-That's when I started developing GoFish.
+It would be interesting to find correlations between features.
+For example, is there a correlation between poverty rates and water supply?
+To help find possible feature correlations, I wanted to simply pile a bunch of downloaded CSV files together then programmatically create a Pearson correlation coefficients report on all feature pairs.

+That's what GoFish does: it inputs a pile of CSV Gapminder.org downloads and outputs a simple report of promising feature correlations.

 ## Installation